Farmhouse Stay in Southwest Wales

 Bedroom 1

-Just off the living room – with a single bed and chest of drawers – ideal for one of our teenage daughters who wanted her own space, although she did have second thoughts about staying downstairs after watching a scarey movie 🙂
+Just off the living room – with a single bed and chest of drawers – ideal for one of our teenage daughters who wanted her own space, although she did have second thoughts about staying downstairs after watching a scary movie 🙂

 Bedroom 2